rev:May 12, 1999

 Return (Index Page) Return (KIT LIST)

-Biogenic Amine Assays for Pharmaceutical and Specialty Research-summary product data: please request full insert for current and more detailed information The following Elisa kits are distributed by RDI Division of Fitzgerald Industries Intl for in vitro research use only-not for use in or on humans or animals, not for use in diagnostics.
+Biogenic Amine Assays for Pharmaceutical and Specialty Research-summary product data: please request full insert for current and more detailed information The following Elisa kits are manufactured by IBL (Immuno Biological Laboratories, Hamburg Germany) and distributed by RDI Divison of Fitzgerald Industries Intl for in vitro research use only-not for use in or on humans or animals, not for use in diagnostics.
 MELATONIN SULFATE ELISA cat#RDI-RE54031 $594.00/1kit $562.00/kit 5+

 Catalogue No : RDI-RE54031 Product group : Tumor Markers 12 x 8 Product name : Melatonin-sulfate ELISA 96 Method : ELISA Incubation time: 20h, 3h, 15 min Standard curve : 0.01 - 20ng/ml Sample/Prep. : 10µl urine Isotope/Substr.: TMB, 450nm